matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 multiline details that are not suitable for room topics in a separate field or event type.

-On the server side, any logic that currently operates on `m.room.topic` is updated to use `m.topic` instead.
+On the server side, any logic that currently operates on the `topic` field is updated to use the `m.topic` content block instead.

-In [`/_matrix/client/v3/createRoom`], the `topic` parameter causes `m.topic` to be written with a `text/plain` mimetype.
-If at the same time an `m.topic` event is supplied in `initial_state`, it is overwritten entirely.
+In [`/_matrix/client/v3/createRoom`], the `topic` parameter causes `m.room.topic` to be written with a `text/plain` mimetype in `m.topic`.
+If at the same time an `m.room.topic` event is supplied in `initial_state`, it is overwritten entirely.
 A future MSC may generalize the `topic` parameter to allow specifying other mime types without `initial_state`.

 In [`GET /_matrix/client/v3/publicRooms`], [`GET /_matrix/federation/v1/publicRooms`]
 and their `POST` siblings, the `topic` response field is read from the